ibnul42/leet-code/readme.md

 ###### You have a long flowerbed in which some of the plots are planted, and some are not.
 However, flowers cannot be planted in adjacent plots.

 ###### Given an integer array flowerbed containing 0's and 1's, where 0 means empty and 1 means not empty, and an integer n, return true if n new flowers can be planted in the flowerbed without violating the no-adjacent-flowers rule and false otherwise.

+# 345. Reverse Vowels of a String

+###### Given a string s, reverse only all the vowels in the string and return it.

+###### The vowels are 'a', 'e', 'i', 'o', and 'u', and they can appear in both lower and upper cases, more than once.